ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 209

-2. Tools
+## Tools

- e tooling ecosystem and patterns for software engineering are constantly evolving and changing.
+The tooling ecosystem and patterns for software engineering are constantly evolving and changing.
 You will inevitably be tempted either on your own or by members of your team to change something about how you re doing engineering, such as adopting a new library, framework, language, or pat - tern.
 Adopting each of these changes quickly leads to a patchwork quilt of poorly thought-out architecture.
 Conversely, ignoring all change leaves you with a stale codebase that, over time, will be less efficient and harder for newly hired talent to work on. e right approach is to formalize the process

 of changing your tech stack and provide some guardrails to motivate your team to be curious and thoughtful about tooling changes.

-3\.2TOOLS

 **IMPLEMENTING INTERNAL TECHNOLOGY RADAR![](Aspose.Words.c0fb453a-4739-4f68-a086-b13e34f7d5d9.100.jpeg)**

- oughtworks, a leading software consultancy based out of San Francisco, publishes a tool called the Technology Radar (ctohb.com/radar) that eval - uates the hundreds of projects oughtworks sees every year. ey put

-new tools, techniques, patterns, and languages (which they call blips) in one of four categories based on how effective they are in the real world.
+ Thoughtworks, a leading software consultancy based out of San Francisco, publishes a tool called the Technology Radar (ctohb.com/radar) that evaluates the hundreds of projects oughtworks sees every year.
+They put new tools, techniques, patterns, and languages (which they call blips) in one of four categories based on how effective they are in the real world.

- e categories are hold, assess, trial, and adopt.
+The categories are hold, assess, trial, and adopt.

 If you ve never read through a oughtworks Radar, I highly recommend